 Grasping and manipulation are fundamental capabilities for robotic hands and grippers, enabling autonomous systems to physically interact with their environment.
 A central challenge is detecting and controlling in-hand object slip while maintaining grasp stability under external disturbances such as gravity, inertial loads, or unexpected perturbations.
 This is particularly relevant for fragile or deformable objects, where excessive contact forces can cause damage~\cite{DBLP:journals/sensors/ZhouXKWAC22}.
 Maintaining the lowest feasible grasp forces also improves dexterity, responsiveness, and manipulation precision.
 Reactive slip control (RSC) strategies that uniformly increase grasp forces upon slip detection can be effective for simple parallel-jaw grippers.
 However, when applied to multifingered hands, such uniform force increases can introduce undesired object-level wrenches, perturbing the object pose and complicating slip recovery.
 Grasp stability depends critically on coordinated force distribution across multiple contacts.
-More advanced approaches rely on explicit modeling of frictional interfaces and external forces, but information of friction coefficients, object properties, or disturbance magnitudes is often unavailable or unreliable in real-world settings.
-To address these limitations, this paper proposes a hybrid data-driven and model-based approach for adaptive grasp force control in multifingered robotic grippers.
+More advanced approaches rely on explicit modeling of frictional interfaces and external forces, but friction coefficients, object properties, or disturbance magnitudes are often unavailable or unreliable in real-world settings.

-Our approach closes the loop between tactile slip perception and analytic force redistribution: when slip is detected, we adjust internal forces, preserving the object-level wrench, using contact information estimated online from tactile sensing.
-Integrating piezoelectric (PzE) and piezoresistive (PzR) sensors, our method continuously monitors the contact state and dynamically adjusts internal forces to prevent slippage.
-The system is designed to optimize grasp equilibrium in real time, ensuring robustness to unknown perturbations.